 A reworking of the original Compost Corner design but changed to suit a Motherwelly audience.

 The end of the beginning.
 No Barrier To Style design was the last one before changing to Daft Laddie.
 In fact it was the first one under Daft Laddie as well because I had another updated one offered to me by the designer, Andy Lewis.
-But that’s for the other site to tell the story.
+But that’s for daftladdie to tell the story.